robinbryce/draft-bryce-cose-merkle-mountain-range-proofs/draft-bryce-cose-merkle-mountain-range-proofs.md

     consistency-paths: [ + consistency-path ]

-    ; the additional peaks that complete the accumulator for tree size-2, ; when appended to those produced by the consistencyu paths
+    ; the additional peaks that complete the accumulator for tree size-2, ; when appended to those produced by the consistency paths
     right-peaks: [ *bstr ]
 ]
 ~~~~